Pooja-boot-git/Kickstarter-analysis/README.md

 ### Challenges and Difficulties Encountered

-## Results
+## Summary

-- What are two conclusions you can draw about the Outcomes based on Launch Date?
+- Outcomes based on Launch Dates

+  1. The percentage of successful projects has somewhat been consistent thoughout the year except for a slight drop between Oct and Dec.
+  2. We do see a major spike in projects launched in the month of May though sucess rate is still similar to other months.
+Looking at the data, month in which a project is launched may not be playing a very crucial role.

-- What can you conclude about the Outcomes based on Goals?
+- Outcomes based on Goals?

-- What are some limitations of this dataset?
+  1. A project of Theater/Play category has good chance to succeed if its goal amount has been set anywhere between $1000 to $4999.
+Refer to data above.

+- Limitations

+  Anyone who's project has a higher goal amount doesn't have sufficient data to understand the factors that might result in the success or failure of their project.

 - What are some other possible tables and/or graphs that we could create?